awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

 ## Overview<a name="overview-cli"></a>

-A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC, and application servers in the the service consumer VPC\.
+A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC, and application servers in the service consumer VPC\.
 The Gateway Load Balancer is deployed in the same VPC as that of the virtual appliances\.
 These appliances are registered as a target group of the Gateway Load Balancer\.

 The application servers run in one subnet \(destination subnet\) in the service consumer VPC, while the Gateway Load Balancer endpoint is in another subnet of the same VPC\.
 All traffic entering the service consumer VPC through the internet gateway is first routed to the Gateway Load Balancer endpoint for inspection and then routed to the destination subnet\.